maozhitao/OmicsIntegrationPipeline/VALIDATION.md

 ### Assumptions
 <h4>A good compendium should capture the published information and knowledge.
 This validation focus on the fold change of average gene expression profiles between case and control.
 There are two levels of knowledge capture:</h4>
 <ol>
-    <li>Capture the information in specific study: If one published study with published gene expression profiles shows that some genes are up-regulated or down-regulated with significant fold change, the data matrix of the compendium should keep this information.</li>
+    <li>Capture the information in specific study: If one published study with published gene expression profiles shows that some genes are up-regulated or down-regulated with significant fold change for specific stresses or mutants, the data matrix of the compendium should keep this information.</li>
-    <li>Capture the general knowledge: If there are well known knowledge (or one published study without available gene expression profiles) points that some genes are up-regulated or down-regulated with significant fold change, the data matrix of the compendium should keep this information.</li>
+    <li>Capture the general knowledge: If there are well known knowledge (or one published study without available gene expression profiles) points that some genes are up-regulated or down-regulated with significant fold change for specific stresses or mutants, the data matrix of the compendium should keep this information.</li>
 </ol>

 The second level is more difficult but also more valuable: